 More people are being diagnosed with gout today than ever before.
 It was once called a rich man’s disease.
 It’s actually a “condition”, not a disease.
 Regardless, it has spread from the rich to the poor and in underdeveloped countries as well as the developed.

-My mother-in-law and a brother-in-law have both been diagnosed with gout, here in the Philippines.
+My mother-in-law and a brother-in-law were both diagnosed with gout in the Philippines.
 Josie was never diagnosed with it and it’s been the cause of most of her pain for years.
 My mother-in-law and brother-in-law were given dietary restrictions, restrictions that are hard to follow without a decent income.
 Josie has always kept a healthy diet going, so I think some of it may be caused by heredity.

 The answer to the problem isn’t restricting what you eat or drink.
 The answer is drinking something you don’t normally drink.
 Adding that drink to your daily diet, as much as possible, will prevent gout from appearing or reappearing.

 Years ago, Josie was put on bed rest by her doctor in the United States.
 Basically, due to back pain, she couldn’t get out of bed for any reasonable length of time.
 For two weeks.
-Until I forced her to drink nearly a gallon of cranberry juice in one sitting (excluding the time necessary to evacuate her bowels), nothing helped.
+Until I forced her to drink nearly a gallon of cranberry juice at one time, nothing helped.
 She was taking pain pills and muscle relaxers until that day.
-After flushing her kidneys, the pain disappeared and she was back to normal.
+After flushing her kidneys, the pain disappeared, and she was back to normal.

 For longer than I can remember, a few years at least, Josie complained of a numbing kind of pain in her left arm.
 It usually occurred when she was trying to sleep.
-A few days ago, I suggested she should flush her kidneys again.
+I suggested she should flush her kidneys again.
 I don’t know why I thought it might help.
 It was a hunch.
-Well, she did what I suggested and the pain hasn’t returned.
+Well, she did as I suggested and the pain didn’t return for months.

 Josie saw more than three specialists in Phoenix (USA) and not one of them could figure out what the cause of her pain was.
-It turned out my hunch was correct.
-A hunch that was fueled by the symptoms my mother-in-law and brother-in-law were displaying when they were diagnosed with gout.
+It turned out my hunch was correct, fueled by the symptoms my mother-in-law and brother-in-law were displaying when they were diagnosed with gout.
 Gout normally affects the big toe of one foot before anything else.
 Not in these cases.
 These all started in the left arms.
-Like I said earlier, I think it may have something to do with heredity.

 Add a single glass of some kind of fruit juice containing citric acid to your daily diet and you may never experience gout.
 No, a soft drink with citric acid added cannot be used as a substitute.